sahoodman/web-site/src/data/about.md

 # Travel / Geography

 - I am from originally from India.
-I have since lived in Rourkela, Hyderabad, Pune, and Mumbai.
+I have since lived in Chandigarh, Rourkela, Hyderabad, Pune, Gurgaon and Mumbai.

 - I've been to ~ 50 cities, some of which I have forgotten, and many of which I would like to revisit.

 - In 2016, I visited: Puri, Sambalpur, Bhubaneswar, Rourkela, Ludhiana, Amritsar.

-- In 2017, I visited: Punjab, Kolkata.
+- In 2017, I visited: Pube, Mumbai, Chennai, Punjab, Kolkata.

 - In 2018, I visited: Kharagpur, Digha, Nainital, Delhi, Hyderbad.

 - In 2019, I visited: Ooty, Banagalore, Chennai, and Coimbatore.

-- In 2020, I stayed in Bhubaneswar.
+- In 2020, I stayed in Hyderabd.

 - I am a Trekking enthusiast.